Traditional Chinese Medicine

 Our Well Balanced Practitioners are trained in multiple modalities in addition to acupuncture, each designed to make you better, faster.
 Below is an explanation of each and how it will help in your recovery.

 In Traditional Chinese Medicine and Acupuncture, healthy means your body is in a state of energy balance.
 This energy is known as chi or qi.
 When qi is blocked or stagnates, the body manifests this in many different unhealthy ways, involving both our physical and emotional well being.
-During acupuncture, thin needles are placed at points of blocked or stagnant qi, bringing the body back into balance.
+During acupuncture Eugene OR, thin needles are placed at points of blocked or stagnant qi, bringing the body back into balance.

 Your first treatment session begins with an in-depth consultation, with one of our practitioners who specializes in your condition, during which your medical history is gathered.
 Using this information, a health care plan is created to address your health concerns and other possible concerns uncovered during the consultation.
 This first session also includes a treatment with acupuncture needles.